kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 ## Service Meshes ##

 Very often you'll hear about a concept "Service Mesh".
 Service meshes are quite complex and have a large feature set.
-We could have started using one multiple times before to implement features we've implemented without it.
+During parts 1 to 4 we have implemented a few features that service meshes would have offered out of the box.
 The following video by Microsoft Developer is an excellent walkthrough of all of the features a service mesh has.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/izVWk7rYqWI" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-For traffic incoming, outgoing and between services it can:
+For incoming and outgoing traffic and for communication between services it can:

 - Secure the communication
 - Manage traffic